Medical Education Fellowship 2014 - 2015

 Assistant Professor of Neurology

-Riva Ariella Ritvo Professor of Pediatric Oncology Psychosocial Services, Yale Child Study Center
+Riva Ariella Ritvo Professor, Yale Child Study Center

-Deputy Chair for Training and Education and Director of Medical Studies, Yale Child Study Center
+Deputy Chair and Director of Medical Studies, Yale Child Study Center

 Medical Director, Children's Psychiatric Inpatient Service at Yale-New Haven Children's Hospital